MDrica1/SQL/hashtag-movies/README.md

 We observed that the sample consists of 578 rentals, referring to 71 films, and that 43% of rented films were not rated.

-The average, disregarding null values, is 7.9, which can be considered a regular satisfaction.
+The average, disregarding null values, is 7.9, which can be considered average satisfaction.
 Among the available assessments, we observed that 58.8% had an above average score.

 What to do to increase customer satisfaction?
 Invest in the films that customers like most.